NijazK/LinearRegressionModel/README.md

 ## Purpose
 Created a model to showcase the MPG vs Weight with a correlation matrix to test the response and precictor variables.
 For this example, a linear regression involving two variables, the response variable is the variable being modeled or predicted, while the predictor variable is the variable used to predict the response.

-##
+The linear regression model uses mpg as the response variable and weight as the predictor variable.